zhenghenry/LikelihoodRatioStability/README.md

 This is the codebase for [paper](https://arxiv.org/pdf/2501.18419)

 ### Setup
-Run `pip install -r requirements.txt' to install all necessary packages
+Run `pip install -r requirements.txt` to install all necessary packages

 ### Downloading ALEPH dataset
 Run the following to download the ALEPH dataset